rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-magnifier](https://github.com/WebsiteBeaver/vue-magnifier) - Vue 3 image zoom component
 - [vue-spruce](https://github.com/crishellco/vue-spruce) - A collection of useful Vue 2 renderless components
 - [vue-web-terminal](https://github.com/tzfun/vue-web-terminal) - A feature-rich and powerful web terminal plugin for Vue 2 & Vue 3 (功能强大的网页命令行终端插件)
+- [vite-plugin-vue-preview](https://github.com/liting-yes/vite-plugin-vue-preview) - A Vite plugin for code preview, of course you can also use the component separately

 ## Tabs